-What part of the supply chain is distribution?
+What part of the supply chain is

 Distribution is the third part of the film supply chain.